 Migratory families often rely on the support of the public education system to help establish linkages to community-based health and social services.
 As such, migratory students and their families may need additional supports to ensure essential continuity of care and access to other supplementary resources to ensure their basic needs are being met and to increase academic engagement.
-When providing supplemental health and social services beyond the traditional faceto-face settings, staff members are advised to be culturally responsive and utilize technology.
+When providing supplemental health and social services beyond the traditional face-to-face settings, staff members are advised to be culturally responsive and utilize technology.
 This allows staff to maintain communication with students and their families in creative ways or provide multiple opportunities for advocacy to ultimately reduce equity barriers.
 Opportunities may include WhatsApp, Facebook Messenger, and text messages.

-Identification of student-specific health and social needs in continuous learning instruction.

-The transition from brick-and-mortar learning environments to continuous learning may introduce or compound existing health-related barriers in the absence of routine student supports for migratory students.
-Therefore, it is important for migrant education program staff to identify and, whenever possible, work to remove or alleviate these barriers to support meaningful academic engagement during this time.
+Identification of student-specific health and social needs when reopening schools.
+When reopening schools, considerations must be made to address health needs of migratory students.
+If a district opens schooling through distance learning or a hybrid approach, health related barriers may be compounded.
+Therefore, it is important for migrant education program staff to identify and, whenever possible, work to remove or alleviate these barriers to support meaningful academic engagement.

-If continuous learning will be provided using online learning platforms or programs, staff should determine what types of health or social needs exist and how to help alleviate them, so they do not interrupt learning.
-Understanding a migratory student's individualized plan, for example, may help determine specific health or social needs and help them get connected with services available to enable independent learning.
+If instructional models under re-opening schools will use online learning platforms or programs, staff should determine what types of health or social needs exist and how to help alleviate them, so they do not interrupt learning.
+Understanding a migratory student's individualized plan, for example, may help determine specific health or social needs and help them be connected with services available to enable independent learning.

-Whatever the continuous learning modality-consider some of the most common questions with regard to health and social barriers to academic engagement for migratory students:
+Whatever the instructional model that will be used, consider some of the most common questions with regard to health and social barriers to academic engagement for migratory students:

-- Does the student have essential medications to actively engage in learning? - Does the student have a set or spare set of corrective lenses? - Does the student have active healthcare coverage in the event of an emergency? - Is the family aware of ongoing school meal programs and how to access them? - What health and social services are currently being used by the family, and are there any other gaps in services or basic needs?
+- Does the student have essential medications? - Does the student have a set or spare set of corrective lenses? - Does the student have active healthcare coverage in the event of an emergency? - Is the family aware of ongoing school meal programs and how to access them? - What health and social services are currently being used by the family, and are there any other services available?

-Resources to Support Health and Social Service Needs in Continuous Learning
+Resources to Support Health and Social Service Needs in Reopening Schools